RenderBr/idkpsych.com/idkpsych/content/streams/feeling.md

 think about why you're upset. think about where you feel it in your body. notice it.

-then, just sit with the feeling. if it's uncomfortable, even better. slowly, you'll train yourself emotions aren't actually bad.
+then, sit with the feeling. if it's uncomfortable, even better. slowly, you'll train yourself emotions aren't actually bad.

 they also aren't good. they just are.